Albert E. Brown: European Theater of Operations

 In December 1944, Brown was ordered to the European Theater of Operations (E.T.O.) and joined the headquarters of the 35th Infantry Division, under Major General Paul W. Baade, in Belgium for a brief period.
 He was then appointed Commanding general, Ground Force Reinforcement Command, U.S. E.T.O. and was responsible for the supplying of reinforcements to all units in the E.T.O. until the beginning of April 1945, when he assumed command of the 5th Infantry Division, following Major General Stafford LeRoy Irwin's promotion to XII Corps command.

-Brown led the division during the clearing of the Ruhr Pocket and then drove the Germans from the Lower Bavaria, Austria and ultimately crossed the Czechoslovakian border on May 1, 1945.
+Brown led the division during the clearing of the Ruhr Pocket and then drove the Germans from the Lower Bavaria, Austria, and ultimately crossed the Czechoslovak border on May 1, 1945.
 The division participated in the combats against retreating German forces until it reached the demarcation line near Vimperk and Volary.
 When stationed in Czechoslovakia following the surrender of Nazi Germany, divisional troops discovered shallow graves of Jewish death march victims from Helmbrechts concentration camp, who were starved to death by German SS Troops.

 Brown ordered German civilians from a nearby town to exhume and rebury them in the cemetery in Volary.
 He also forced the German civilians to walk past the dead bodies.
-For his service in Germany, Austria and Czechoslovakia, Brown was decorated with Legion of Merit and Bronze Star Medal.
-He also received Legion of Honour and Croix de Guerre with Palm by France; War Cross by Czechoslovakia and Order of the Red Star by Soviets.
+For his service in Germany, Austria and Czechoslovakia, Brown was decorated with the Legion of Merit and Bronze Star Medal.
+He also received the Legion of Honour and Croix de Guerre with Palm from France; the War Cross from Czechoslovakia and the Order of the Red Star from the Soviet Red Army.